Japan TEFL Internship

 SECURE YOUR PLACE TODAY with a deposit of just £99/$99/€99/R1999

-Interested in getting paid to teach English in Japan?
-Then our Japan TEFL Internship is perfect for you.
+Interested in getting paid to teach English in Japan for a full year, while really experiencing local life?
+Then this Japan TEFL Internship is for you.

 Register your interest

-You’ll kick off your Japan adventure by completing our 120-Hour TEFL course (this will be needed for your visa application) and it’s jam-packed full of all the information you need to know to become an awesome TEFL teacher.
-You’ve then got to complete a 40-hour online orientation (Teaching in Japan course) where you’ll learn all about Japanese culture, history, language, and what it’s like to live and work in Japan.
+You’ll kick off your Japan adventure by completing our 120-hour TEFL course (needed for your visa application), packed with practical techniques to help you become a confident TEFL Teacher.
+You’ll then complete a 40-hour online orientation (Teaching in Japan Course), where you’ll learn about Japanese culture, history, language, and what it’s like to live and work in Japan day to day.

-Over the next 12 months, you’ll get hands-on teaching experience in a Japanese classroom, putting your TEFL skills and knowledge into practice.
-You will be placed in either a public or private language school and could be teaching students of all ages, from infants to adults.
-You will also have plenty of spare time away from the classroom to explore everything that Japan has to offer, from amazing dishes of sushi and ramen to the famous Mount Fuji and the iconic bullet trains!
-This wonderful country, a perfect blend of modern innovation and traditional values, will not disappoint!
+Over the next 12 months, you’ll gain real, hands-on teaching experience in a Japanese classroom, putting your TEFL skills into action.
+You’ll be placed in either a public or private language school and could be teaching learners of all ages, from infants to adults.
+With 2 days off a week, you’ll have plenty of time to explore everything Japan has to offer, from sushi bars and steaming ramen to Mount Fuji, neon cityscapes, and iconic bullet trains.
+This country’s blend of cutting-edge tech and deep-rooted traditions makes every weekend feel like a new discovery.

 Ready to get started?